csdurfee/csdurfee.github.io/content/overs-and-rational-strategies.md

 ![money-line-frequencies](/img/money-line-frequencies.png)

-The public mostly takes bets in the -100 to -300 range, which is in the range where money line bets are a slightly better value than spread bets, so good for them.
+The public mostly takes bets in the -100 to -300 range, which is in the range where money line bets have been a slightly better value than spread bets over the past four seasons, so good for them.
 The biggest underdog bet the public took in nearly 5,000 bets was at +400 (implying the underdog had a 20% chance of winning.)

 The public achieved -2.87% rate of return on money line bets.
 That's bad compared to the 0% rate of return offered by not betting, but it's better than the -4.5% on spread bets, and way better than the -20% on some types of parlay bets.
-Someone *fading*, taking the opposite bets to the public, would achieve a -6.4% rate of return.
+Someone *fading*, or taking the opposite bets to the public, would achieve a -6.4% rate of return.

 On the rare occasions the public does take the underdog, they make a profit.
 On those 183 bets, the public notched a +2.43% rate of return.
 Bets on underdogs will have a high amount of variance, so there could be some luck involved.